EliotHerbst/TravelingPolitician/README.md

 #### Linux and Mac

-Download the correct chromedriver binaries for you system here: https://chromedriver.storage.googleapis.com/index.html?path=81.0.4044.69/ then extract the chromedriver file and replace chromedriver.exe with it.
+Download the correct chromedriver binaries for your system here: https://chromedriver.storage.googleapis.com/index.html?path=81.0.4044.69/ then extract the chromedriver file and replace chromedriver.exe with it.

-In the TravelingPolitician.py file must change file_path to
+In the TravelingPolitician.py file you must change file_path to

 ```
 file_path = os.path.join(this_dir, 'chromedriver')